mhamaditshyaw-lang/shyawSoftKey/replit.md

 - Enhanced Data View with beautiful gradient backgrounds, improved typography, and modern glass-morphism effects
 - Removed all test fields and debug sections from dashboard for clean production interface
 - Added admin-only data removal functionality in Data View with individual entry deletion and clear all data options
+- Implemented contextual confirmation modal for secure data deletion with entry previews and typed confirmation for bulk operations